NoobDeveloper412/Valentines_Codeblog/content/js/js-routing.md

 ---
 id: 1
-title: 'Easy approach to Python multithreading'
+title: 'Routing is bad'
 shortdesc: "You can implement this simple approach in your Python projects in under 5 minutes."
-category: 'python'
+category: 'js'
-category_title: 'Python'
+category_title: 'JS'
-slug: 'python-multithreading'
+slug: 'js-routing'
 date: "February 7, 2023"
 author: Valentin Cavarec
 ttr: "5min"